johnbywater/quantdsl/README.md

 *Quant DSL* is a functional programming language for modelling derivative instruments.

-The reason for having a domain specific language for quantitative analytics is to avoid implementing each new type of contract individually.
-By defining elements which can be combined into expressions, it becomes possible to describe and value new contracts quickly without writing new software.

 At the heart of *Quant DSL* is a set of built-in elements (e.g. *"Market"*, *"Choice"*, *"Wait"*) that encapsulate maths used in finance and trading (i.e. models of market dynamics, the least-squares Monte Carlo approach, time value of money calculations) and which can be composed into executable expressions of value.

 User defined functions are supported, and can be used to generate massive expressions.
 The syntax of *Quant DSL* expressions has been formally defined, and the semantic model is supported with [mathematical proofs](http://www.appropriatesoftware.org/quant/docs/quant-dsl-definition-and-proof.pdf).
 The Python package `quantdsl` is an implementation in Python of the *Quant DSL* syntax and semantics.